mhbardsley/jubilant-octo-palm-tree/README.md

 Generic implementation of a genetic algorithm, in Go.

 ## Repository structure
-This repository contains a package, as well as a command-line interface for solving a constraint satisfaction problem.
-The command-line interface is simple, in that it loads in user input, which consists of the configuration for the genetic algorithm, as well as the data.
-It then makes a limited number of package calls before producing an output in a user-specified manner.
+This repository contains a package for solving a constraint satisfaction problem.
+Users of this package should be expected to provide a concrete implementation of `Config`, and can then pass this into `RunGeneticAlgorithm` which abstracts the rest of the implementation.

+Some examples of how this can be used may be provided in an `examples/` toplevel directory.

 TODO: repository structure in ASCII form

-TODO: should we just have the package here (like a proper Go package), and its usage elsewhere?

 ## TODO: how to run